Dherse/magritte/doc/extensions/ext_calibrated_timestamps/VkTimeDomainEXT.md

 return tv.tv_nsec + tv.tv_sec*1000000000ull;
 ```

-- [`VK_TIME_DOMAIN_EXT`] specifies the CLOCK_MONOTONIC_RAW time domain available on POSIX platforms.
+- [`CLOCK_MONOTONIC_RAW`] specifies the CLOCK_MONOTONIC_RAW time domain available on POSIX platforms.
 Timestamp values in this time domain are in units of nanoseconds and are comparable with platform timestamp values captured using the POSIX clock_gettime API as computed by this example:

 ```c
 struct timespec tv;